E. O. Wilson: Ecology

 Understanding the scale of the extinction crisis led him to advocate for forest protection, including the "Act to Save America's Forests", first introduced in 1998 and reintroduced in 2008, but never passed.
 The Forests Now Declaration called for new markets-based mechanisms to protect tropical forests.
 Wilson once said destroying a rainforest for economic gain was like burning a Renaissance painting to cook a meal.
 In 2014, Wilson called for setting aside 50% of Earth's surface for other species to thrive in as the only possible strategy to solve the extinction crisis.
 The idea became the basis for his book Half-Earth (2016) and for the Half-Earth Project of the E.O.
 Wilson Biodiversity Foundation.
 Wilson's influence regarding ecology through popular science was discussed by Alan G. Gross in The Scientific Sublime (2018).

 Wilson was instrumental in launching the Encyclopedia of Life (EOL) initiative with the goal of creating a global database to include information on the 1.9 million species recognized by science.
 Currently, it includes information on practically all known species.
 This open and searchable digital repository for organism traits, measurements, interactions and other data has more than 300 international partners and countless scientists providing global users' access to knowledge of life on Earth.
 For his part, Wilson discovered and described more than 400 species of ants.

 Retirement and death

 In 1996, Wilson officially retired from Harvard University, where he continued to hold the positions of Professor Emeritus and Honorary Curator in Entomology.
 He fully retired from Harvard in 2002 at age 73.
 After stepping down, he published more than a dozen books, including a digital biology textbook for the iPad.

 He founded the E.O.
 Wilson Biodiversity Foundation, which finances the PEN/E. O. Wilson Literary Science Writing Award and is an "independent foundation" at the Nicholas School of the Environment at Duke University.
 Wilson became a special lecturer at Duke University as part of the agreement.

 Wilson and his wife, Irene, resided in Lexington, Massachusetts.
 He had a daughter, Catherine.
-He was predeceased by his wife (on August 7, 2021) and died in nearby Burlington on December 26, 2021, at the age of 92.
+His wife died on August 7, 2021.
+He died in nearby Burlington, Massachusetts on December 26, 2021, at the age of 92.